erigontech/erigon/etl/README.md

 `type ExtractFunc func(k []byte, v []byte, next ExtractNextFunc) error`

-Transform on extraction function receives the currenk key and value from the source bucket.
+Transform on extraction function receives the current key and value from the source bucket.

 ### Transform On Loading